-If all other traumatic, pathologic or congenital causes have been ruled out, in the presence of an obvious valgus misalignment, a diagnosis of idiopathic valgus may be made.
+If all other traumatic, pathologic, or congenital causes have been ruled out, it may be idiopathic valgus.

 Valgus knee treatments

-There are various options available for treatment of valgus knee conditions.
-The appropriate treatment will depend on the reason for the valgus presentation, as well as the severity of symptoms.
-In many cases, a mild valgus presentation in a healthy individual will require no treatment.
+There are various options available for treating valgus knees, but if you have a little bit of valgus, it may not require treatment.
 If the reason for the problem is related to nutrient deficiencies or disease processes, these underlying disorders will need to be addressed, along with any direct treatment for the knee itself.

-Braces and foot orthotics are inadequate, ineffective, and unnecessary in the treatment of genu valgum in young people.
-Use of a brace designed to correct valgus or varus in arthritic patients does not seem to influence biomechanics or progression of arthritis, but it may improve outcomes such as pain and the ability to complete activities of daily living.
+Among children, braces and foot orthotics may be inadequate, ineffective, and unnecessary in changing valgus knees.
+For people with knee arthritis, orthotics does not seem to influence biomechanics or the progression of arthritis, but it may reduce pain and the ability to do activities of daily living.

-There is very little evidence directly relating weak hip muscles with knee valgus, however exercise programs aimed at correction may still be helpful.
-An exercise program geared towards correction of dynamic valgus can be an effective treatment for PFPS.
+And so, exercise programs that gear towards correcting dynamic valgus can be an effective treatment for PFPS.
 Exercises specifically aimed at changing the control, strength and use of the muscles around the hip have been found to be effective for correction of dynamic knee valgus.

-Manual therapies like massage therapy, chiropractic, or osteopathic manual treatment are often paired up with exercise programs for issues associated with knee malalignment.
+Manual therapies, like massage therapy, chiropractic, or osteopathy, are often paired up with exercise programs for issues associated with knee malalignment.

-Generally, manual therapy approaches should be geared towards assisting patients with pain and mobility and supporting an active lifestyle.
-There is no plausible basis to believe that passive manual therapy approaches can provide any type of long-term change to the alignment or structure of any joint, especially a large, load-bearing joint such as the knee.
+Generally, manual therapy should be geared towards assisting patients with pain and mobility and supporting an active lifestyle.
+There’s no plausible basis to believe that passive manual therapy can provide any type of long-term change to the alignment or structure of any joint, especially a large, load-bearing joint such as the knee.

-Very little research specifically deals with manual therapy as a treatment approach for knee misalignment issues.
-The available research tends to be related to treatment of arthritis symptoms sometimes associated with misalignment.
+Very little research specifically deals with manual therapy as a treatment for knee misalignment.
+The available research tends to be related to treatment of arthritic symptoms that are sometimes associated with misalignment.

-Manual therapy may also produce a short term decrease in overall sensitivity and central nervous system pain responses.
-Pain is a complex phenomenon, involving both sensory input from the body, and perceptions and responses from the brain and central nervous system relate to that input.
-Pain management may have the added value of supporting rehabilitative exercise.
+Manual therapy may also produce a short-term decrease in overall sensitivity and central nervous system pain responses.
+Pain is a complex phenomenon, involving both sensory input from the body and perceptions and responses from the brain and the central nervous system.

-Various approaches to hemi-epiphysiodesis are used to inhibit and guide growth, including stapling, or surgical application of a metal device attached across the growth plate.
-Patients may achieve total correction with relatively low complication rates using modern surgical techniques.
+Various ways of hemi-epiphysiodesis are used to inhibit and guide growth, including stapling, or surgical placement of a metal device attached across the growth plate.
+Patients may get total correction with relatively low complication rates using modern surgical techniques.
 When the desired alignment is achieved, the hardware is removed.

 Surgery may also be considered for patients with severe arthritis associated with a valgus alignment.
-There is a significant incidence of need for reoperation in this patient population.
+There’s a significant incidence of need for reoperation in this patient population.

 Surgical and rehabilitative downtime, and potential surgical complications, should be seriously weighed against the low possible potential of this surgery to delay total knee replacement in cases of severe arthritis.

-Back to that first long-distance run, I was surprised to see how my body looked in action.
-That first race was as interesting mentally as it was challenging physically.
-At the beginning of the race, I was dismayed because I saw everyone was running pass me.
-Young, old, heavy, lean—every body type and description seemed faster and more athletic than I. I kept waiting to find myself at the very back of 11,000 people running that day.
+Remember that in most cases of mild knee valgus is not likely to cause major problems.
+When I did my first marathon many years ago, I was surprised to see how my body looked in action.
+At the beginning of the race, I was dismayed because I saw everyone was running past me.
+Young, old, heavy, lean—every body type and description seemed faster and more athletic than me.
+I found myself at the very back of 11,000 people running that day.

-This experience highlighted for me the importance of being active and not giving too much weight to the importance of biomechanical perfection.
-Seeing people (including myself), with less than perfect bodies and alignment achieve this impressive feat of athleticism and determination made me realize that in many cases, what we do with our bodies can be just as important as our physical structure and mechanics.
+This experience highlighted the importance of being active and not giving too much weight to the importance of biomechanical perfection.
+Seeing people (including myself) with less than perfect bodies and alignment achieve this impressive feat of athleticism and determination made me realize what we do with our bodies can be just as important as our physical structure and mechanics.